Welcome to the Plains: Background

 Speaking to Billboard, Flores reiterated his trepidation about releasing the project, stating “I was like, ‘I don’t think I’m good enough for an album yet.’
 But it came to a point where I was like, ‘Just let the songs be what they are and capture the moments of where I’ve been without overthinking it.’”
 He described Welcome to the Plains coming after a dark period in his life trying to meet the demands of his skyrocketing career while battling anxiety and imposter syndrome, and trying to process the loss of some people close to him, including his grandfather.
 In light of this, Flores expressed that the motivation for the album was to write songs that help listeners through hard times.
 Flores felt that a lot of the songs ended up being a lot more positive than he expected, noting that perhaps he was “daydreaming about a better time”, adding that even some of the songs which focus on darker themes, such as "When I Die", feature elements of humor and levity.
-Flores descried "When I Die" as “the weirdest love song I’ve ever written” and explained that “I’ve written so many songs about living and dying because I’ve lost a lot of people in my life, so that’s where my head space was.
+Flores described "When I Die" as “the weirdest love song I’ve ever written” and explained that “I’ve written so many songs about living and dying because I’ve lost a lot of people in my life, so that’s where my head space was.
 I’m sure people are going to be listening to it around the time they’re grieving over someone and I hope it gives them a bit of a smile instead of just sobbing.”